peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 by concatenating the intermediate files together).

-Please open the ``pooled.samples.onebp.xlsx`` sample report, zoomed out you should have something like this:
+Please open the ``pooled.samples.onebp.xlsx`` sample report, zoomed out you should have something like this (with the genus level columns hidden):

 .. image:: https://user-images.githubusercontent.com/63959/76228065-23591800-6218-11ea-83fe-a1eff8e61dce.png
    :alt: Excel screenshot showing pooled.samples.onebp.xlsx